sanderdescamps/govc_exporter/README.md

 ## About

 govc_exporter is a Prometheus exporter that extracts and exposes all available metrics from a VMware vCenter.
-It is specifically designed to be able to function in a large-scale environments and handle the performance limitations of the vCenter API.
+It is specifically designed to be able to operate in a large-scale environments and deal with the performance limitations of the vCenter API.

-Originally started as a fork, govc_exporter has evolved with numerous breaking changes and improvements.
+Originally started as a fork from [govc_exporter](https://github.com/Intrinsec/govc_exporter), govc_exporter has evolved with numerous breaking changes and improvements.
 Due to these changes, the project now continues as an independent repository.

 ## How it works internally

 ### Scraper

 The exporter had an internal scraper which pulls all the data from vCenter.
 The scraper has multiple sensors.
 Each sensor pulls the data for a certain object (Hosts, Clusters, VMs,...).
-The sensor is periodically refreshed always keeping the latest version of the data.
-A sensor also has a periodic cleanup job which removes old data.
+Each sensor is periodically refreshed.
+The latest version of the data is stored in the backend.
 Every sensor can be configured by the cli.
 Check the `--help` and look for `--scraper.[sensor].[option]` for more information.

+#### Backend

+It is generally advices to use the memory backend.
+This backend stores all the letest versions in memory.
+It can also use Redis as backend.
+But this is still considered as experimental.

 ### Performance Metrics

-The exporter also allows to query performance metrics for certain objects (Host, VM,...).
+The exporter allows to query performance metrics for certain objects (Host, VM,...).
 Performance metrics are pulled from the vCenter performance endpoint and are usually more acurate.

 The perfmetrics are collected by a perf sensor, which is simular to the normal sensor except that it stores all metrics in a timed queue.
 When the collector is triggered, all the latest metrics will be popped from the queue and returned by the exporter.